ARTICLE I. NAME

 (a) Examples of such committees include:

-Program Committee, Nominating Committee, Public Information Committee, and Ethical Practice Committee.
+Program Committee, Public Information Committee, School Leadership Council, Early Childhood and Medical SLP.

-(b) The names of the committee chairpersons shall be published in the Directory and all newsletters.
+(b) The names of the committee chairpersons shall be published on the Association website

 Section 2.
 The Executive Board